-- I. Cloe (Chloe) (b.
-1774) - A. Mentioned in letter dated May 1815 from Priscilla Mary Thomson in Demerara to Thomas Thomson in Catskill - B. The 1805 inventory of Dr. Thomas Thomson (d.
-1805) lists "1 negro wench named Cloe aged 31 years."
-This would place her date of birth in 1774.32 (see Appendix) - C. September 4, 1810, "Certificate of the Court of Sessions respecting a slave," a court document exonerating John A. Thomson and Catherine T. Thomson of hiring Cloe33 (see Appendix) - a.
-Court document references "an act of the legislature of the state of New York paper the 8th of April 1801 entitles an act concerning slaves and servants" which may be reference to Virginia's 1705 Act concerning Servants and Slaves, relevant if the Thomsons had any involvement in Virginia: http://explorehistory.ou.edu/wp-content/uploads/2019/08/An-act-concerning-Servants-and-Slaves.pdf - b.
+- document exonerating John A. Thompson and Catherine T. Thompson of hiring Cloe31 (see Appendix) - B. References "an act of the legislature of the state of New York paper the 8th of April 1801 entitles an act concerning slaves and servants" which may be reference to Virginia's 1705 Act concerning Servants and Slaves if they had any involvement in Virginia: http://explorehistory.ou.edu/wp-content/uploads/2019/08/An-act-concerning-Servants-and-Slaves.pdf - a.
 It's unclear what specific New York legislation is referred to here surrounding the date of April 1801.
 The following acts may be applicable: - "An act of Congress passed in 1800 made it illegal for Americans to engage in the slave trade between nations, and gave U.S. authorities the right to seize slave ships which were caught transporting slaves and confiscate their cargo.
-Then the "Act Prohibiting the Importation of Slaves" took effect in 1808."34 - c.
-Find a consultant to explain the details of such court document (Jonathan Palmer was a consultant-Jean-Marc Superville Sovak would be another helpful consult) - d.
-This may have been part of the manumission process, validating that Cloe was adept to care for herself independently.
-In 1801, fearing formally enslaved people would overburden the public, New York placed a law that would not allow the manumission of an enslaved person without proof of their ability to support themselves. - D. According to unsourced notes penned by Raymond Beecher, Cloe may have died sometime surrounding the date of June 2, 1815, a date that may be in reference to a journal entry from Thomas Thomson.
+Then the "Act Prohibiting the Importation of Slaves" took effect in 1808."
+32 - b.
+Find a consultant to explain the details of such court document - C. Contesting evidence suggests she may have stayed in or returned to Demerara.
+According to unsourced notes by Raymond Beecher, Cloe may have died while Thomas Thomson was still alive. - a.
+"Death of one of my slaves Chloe at Dewary June 2, 1818" ("Dewary" here may mean Demerera (in Dutch: Demerary)33